EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 ### Step 5 (optional): Pausing Auto-Scavenge

-If the status endpoint returns "state": "InProgress" and you want to pause Auto-Scavenge, submit a POST request to the `/auto-scavenge/pause` endpoint.
+If the status endpoint returns `"state": "InProgress"` and you want to pause Auto-Scavenge, submit a POST request to the `/auto-scavenge/pause` endpoint:

 ```
 POST https://127.0.0.1:2113/auto-scavenge/pause